hardhats/vista-install-docs/New/InstallVistAOnGTM.rst

     # Allow relink of routine even if it is on the stack
     export gtm_link="RECURSIVE"

-    # Adjust QUIT behavior to accomodate Cache bug/feature of
+    # Adjust QUIT behavior to accommodate Cache bug/feature of
     # C style function/procedure unification rather than M/Pascal style
     # function/procedure dichotomy
     export gtm_zquit_anyway=1